 Sonic being electrocuted

-An unused animation of Sonic being shocked by electricity.
+An animation of Sonic being shocked by electricity.
 It may have been used in Wacky Workbench, which contains various level elements with the potential to electrocute the player.
 It could also have been used in Collision Chaos, as part of the Metal Sonic sequence.

-An unused animation of Sonic falling into the distance.
+An animation of Sonic falling into the distance.
 Purpose is unknown.
 It could have been used for the sequence where an animation of Sonic warping through time is shown.
 A similar animation was found in Sonic 1 which was also unused.

 Sonic waving his arms

-An unused animation of Sonic waving his arms with his palms outstretched.
+An animation of Sonic waving his arms with his palms outstretched.
 This could have been used in Tidal Tempest when walking through the water, to simulate an attempt at moving more quickly.

 Sonic looking backwards

-An unused sprite of Sonic looking over his shoulder.
+A sprite of Sonic looking over his shoulder.
 Most likely to look at Dr. Eggman when he activates his laser behind Metal Sonic prior to the start of the race against Metal in Stardust Speedway Act 3.

-An unused animation of Sonic sneezing.
+An animation of Sonic sneezing.
 Purpose is unknown.
 A similar animation can be seen in the opening cartoon where Sonic looks up and then sneezes.
 It is possible that the moth-like enemies that leave pollen would have caused Sonic to sneeze if he went through the trail of pollen.
 Possibly this could have caused Sonic to stop suddenly and sneeze, leaving him vulnerable to getting hit by a badnik.

 An unused sprite of Sonic grabbing onto something and attempting to create traction.
 This implies that he may have been trying to stop something from pulling him into some sort of hazard.
 Part of a scrapped badnik, maybe?
 A modified version of this sprite appears in Sonic Crackers, as well.